open-component-model/ocm-spec/doc/01-model/07-extensions.md

 ## Storage Backends

 The Open Component Model specification does not describe a dedicated remotely accessible repository API (like for example the [OCI distribution specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md)).
+Instead, the model is intended to be stored in any kind of storage sub system, which is able to store a potentially unlimited number of blobs with an adequate addressing scheme, supporting arbitrary names.

-The model is intended to be stored in any kind of storage sub system, which is able to store a potentially unlimited number of blobs with an adequate addressing scheme, upporting arbitrary names.
+For example, an OCI registry with a deep repository structure, is suitable to host OCM components (see [OCI mapping Scheme](../04-extensions/03-storage-backends/README.md)).

-For example, an OCI repository with a deep repository structure, is suitable to host OCM components (see [OCI mapping Scheme](../04-extensions/03-storage-backends/README.md)).
+An OCM repository is therefore always backed by another technical repository, the storage backend.

 On the client side, a suitable implementation or language binding must be available to work with component information stored in such a storage backend.